olivierlacan/olivierlacan.com/_posts/2019-12-20-loud-and-clear.md

 technique.
 The capsule inside of the microphone receives vibrations from your mouth hole and converts them into an analog signal.
-Because of the fairly sensitive capsule, the CL8 is quite sensitive to [plosives][plosives] (P, T, F, D sounds) but it's nothing some care or a good pop filter can prevent.
+Because of the fairly sensitive capsule, the CL8 is quite sensitive to [plosives][plosives] (P, T, F, D sounds) but it's nothing some care or a good pop filter can't prevent.

 ## XLR to USB Audio Interface